Skip to content Skip to footer navigation

 This is because their drying capacity is typically only half their washing capacity, so if you do a full load of washing, you'll need to take half out and dry it in two lots.

-The best washing machines for large families
+What are the best washing machines for large families?

 Our detailed washing machine testing data is available exclusively for CHOICE members.